-The trend now among Senior Citizens is the desire to spend their Golden Years in their own homes among loved ones, their Grandchildren.
-Accompanying this are remodeling of their homes – installation of new fixtures like the assistive elderly care equipment and supplies – that will make life enjoyable for them and the work of their caregivers a lot easier.
+The trend now among Senior Citizens is the desire to spend their Golden Years in their own homes among loved ones, their grandchildren.
+Accompanying this is the remodeling of their homes, including the installation of new fixtures like assistive elderly care equipment.
+And also providing supplies.
+These, they claim, will make life enjoyable for them and the work of their caregivers a lot easier.

 In many advanced countries like the United States, finding care equipment and supplies is easy.
 And so is purchasing them.
-But in less advanced Countries, the situation may be different particularly when time is of the essence.
+But in less developed countries, the situation may be different, mainly when time is of the essence.

 Every day Needs